guigolab/LyRic/README.md

 ## Transcriptome GTF files

+### Sample-specific TMs

+(Output directory: `output/mappings/mergedReads/`)

+One GTF file per input FASTQ

+### TMs merged across replicates

+(Output directory: `output/mappings/mergedReads/groupedSampleReps/`)

+Samples-specific TMs can be further merged across samples according to config variable `sampleRepGroupBy`.
+The output transcriptome files will be named based on the column values used to group by.
+For example, using `config_EXAMPLE.json` and `sample_annotations_EXAMPLE.tsv`:

+- Samples

+	`pacBioSII-Uci-SmartSeq2_HpreCap_0+_Mix01Rep2` and

+	`pacBioSII-Uci-SmartSeq2_HpreCap_0+_Mix03Rep2`

+	will be merged into

+	`pacBioSII_SmartSeq2_Human_HpreCap_0+_Mix_Total_Maxima`

+- Samples

+	`ont-Crg-CapTrap_HpreCap_0+_HEK293T01Rep2` and

+	`ont-Crg-CapTrap_HpreCap_0+_HEK293T01Rep3`

+	will be merged into

+	`ONT_CapTrap_Human_HpreCap_0+_HEK293T_Total_PrimeScriptII`

+- All other samples will be left untouched, as they correspond to singleton replicates.
+Note that a file will be created in the output directory anyway, following the file naming scheme described above.

 ## Summary statistics plots

+(Output directory:  `./output/plots/`)

-Controlled by Snakemake's `config['produceStatPlots']` config variable: boolean.
-If `True`, multiple statistics plots in PNG format will be output inside the `./output/plots/` subdirectory.
+Controlled by config variable '`produceStatPlots`': boolean.
+If `True`, multiple statistics plots in PNG format will be output inside the output directory.

 ## Interactive HTML summary stats table

+(Output directory:  `./output/html/`)

-Production of the interactive HTML summary table is controlled by Snakemake's `config['produceHtmlStatsTable']` variable.
-If set to `True`, detailed reports containing various per-sample statistics will be produced in the `./output/html/` subdirectory.
+Production of the interactive HTML summary table is controlled by config variable '`produceHtmlStatsTable`' variable.
+If set to `True`, detailed reports containing various per-sample statistics will be produced in the output directory.

-LyRic will produce one table per distinct `project` value in the input sample annotation file (as long as those correspond to actual input FASTQ files) (`./output/html/summary_table_{project}.html`), plus a global one containing info for all samples (`./output/html/summary_table_ALL.html`)
+LyRic will produce one table per distinct `subProject` value in the input sample annotation file (as long as those correspond to actual input FASTQ files) (`./output/html/summary_table_{subProject}.html`), plus a global one containing info for all samples (`./output/html/summary_table_ALL.html`)

 For each interactive HTML summary stats table, an accompanying TSV file with the same basename and the `.tsv` extension will also be produced.
 It contains the same data as the HTML table, in an easily parsable tab-separated format.

-## Track Hub
+## UCSC Track Hub

-- `config['produceTrackHub']`: boolean.
+- Controlled by config variable '`produceTrackHub`': boolean.
 If true, LyRic will generate a UCSC Track Hub in the `./trackHub/` subdirectory.